dayoungles/dayoungles.github.io/_pages/about.md

 ## Profile

-- Dayoungle(다영글, which means "Be a fully ripe person" ) Jun
+- Da:youngle[da: /jʌŋ.ɡəl] which means "Be a fully ripe person"
 - South Korean
 - Technical trainer
 - Developer who loves to communicate with others